 Foods you should know—a Minnesota primer

 Walleye is a freshwater fish with white flesh similar to halibut and we love it here.
 The overall flavor is thick, sweet and mild, making it ideal for a wide variety of inventive preparations.
 Accordingly, many local chefs include their signature walleye dish on their menus.
-Fun fact: most of the walleye consumed in Minnesota is actually imported from Canada.
+We love FireLake Grill House for their wild rice-crusted walleye and walleye fritters.

 A Jucy Lucy (A.K.A.
 “Juicy Lucy”) is both a wondrous style of hamburger preparation and point of contention among Twin Citizens.
 The burger is prepared by pinching two thin patties together around a hunk of cheese, creating a somewhat dangerous molten center when grilled.
 (Give your Lucy a few minutes to cool off before biting into it or your food tour of Minneapolis will be drastically altered—or ruined.)

-Two local bars have been feuding about who invented the Lucy since the 1950s: Matt’s Bar (they of the infamous “Jucy” spelling) and the 5-8 Club, both located on Cedar Avenue in South Minneapolis.
+Two local bars have been feuding about who invented the Lucy since the 1950s: Matt’s Bar (of the infamous “Jucy” spelling) and the 5-8 Club, both located on Cedar Avenue in South Minneapolis.
 Now a signature Minneapolis food experience, featured on pretty much every cable TV food show that comes to town, other restaurants have gentrified the Lucy with imaginative beef and cheese center combos.
-Nevertheless, the originals still outsell them all.
-Matt’s Bar reportedly prepares more than 400 Lucys a day.
+Some of our favorite creative combos come from Blue Door Pub (try the Jiffy...just do it) and The Nook.

 Lutefisk is a traditional dish in some Nordic countries, which has famously enjoyed a rebirth in Minnesota.
 It’s made from whitefish (usually cod), which is soaked in lye and water for days.
 The result is a gelatinous, foul-smelling glob that is not agreeable to most palates, to put it gently.
 Andrew Zimmern, host of the popular traveling food show Bizarre Foods and long-time Twin Cities resident, has declared it to be “one of the worst foods in the world,” which is really saying something.